bigmlcom/bigml-node/README.md

     4.7,3.2,1.3,0.2,Iris-setosa
     ...

-The previous required steps to generate a prediction are creating a set of source, dataset and model objects::
+The steps required to generate a prediction are creating a set of source, dataset and model objects::

 ```js